10 things great sales people do

 1. Great sales people have a great sales process

 You should have a sales process in place so you can measure and repeat the steps that work, and weed out ones that don’t.
 If you’re going in without a plan you’ll never truly know what works and what doesn’t, you won’t be able to test changes.

 Think about a website, if you changed something on it you’d want to test whether that change improved or worsened your metrics, it's no different with sales.
 You are constantly trying to get better through testing a variable to see if it can improve your hit rate.
 That’s why you need a sales process, a formalised set of steps you usually take.

 The scientific method boiled down is simply that, testing a hypothesis and look how it has revolutionised the world.
 The world of sales is not mystical it exists in the material world and through testing you will find the patterns that’ll help you improve your KPIs.

 2. Review your pipeline

-You’ve got to keep reviewing your pipeline so you ensure that you have a constant stream of deals coming down.
+You’ve got to keep reviewing your sales pipeline so you ensure that you have a constant stream of deals coming down.
 That way you’ll know ahead of time if there’s a lean period coming and so that you can keep pushing your deals through each stage of the pipeline.
 This helps you plan for the future and is crucial to making sure you hit targets.

-If you look at the example pipeline from RealtimeCRM above, we can see what the average deal is worth at each stage, we can see how big each potential deal is by how big the bubbles are.
+If you look at the example pipeline from our CRM RealtimeCRM above, we can see what the average deal is worth at each stage, we can see how big each potential deal is by how big the bubbles are.
 Therefore we can see if the value of our average deal over time might go down, or if a deal is particularly lucrative and whether its been sitting at a particular stage for a while - what do I need to do to push it forwards or is it a bust and I should focus on another?

 Pipelines are a useful framework to use, if you’re not thinking in those terms start doing so because it’ll help you decide where to focus your energies.